 When you are a new investor, bulk of the increase in portfolio size is due to fresh investments.
 The returns on your portfolio do not add significantly to your portfolio.
 As you move closer to the retirement, your portfolio becomes bigger and fresh investments are only a small portion.
 At such times, you need to take greater care of accumulated wealth.

-It shows that you can start small and still accumulate great wealth (at least in nominal terms) if you stick with the investment discipline.
+You started with Rs 5,000 per month, increased investment by 5% per annum and ended with Rs 2.55 crores.
+This shows that you can start small and still accumulate great wealth (at least in nominal terms) if you stick with the investment discipline.

-What about volatility?
-After all, the concern that we are trying to address is volatility.
+The concern that we are trying to address is volatility.
 Equity returns are volatile and it is not fair to expect equity markets to deliver 8% year after year.

-Let’s now look at that.
+Let’s now look at a a volatile investment.

 As you can see from the table, a major portion of the increase in the portfolio size comes from the fresh investments that you make during the year.
 If you were to have a down year, these percentages will only grow.
 As a young investor in the accumulation phase, you shouldn’t worry much about volatility or even bear markets (easier said than done).
 Volatility can be your friend during accumulation phase.

 Rather than getting scared if the markets don’t do well in your initial years of investments, you should be happy that you are getting to accumulate units (ownership) at a lower price.
 When the good times come, you will get greater bang for the buck since you accumulate units or shares at a lower price.